stridecolossus/JOVE/doc/blog/part 3 - cube demo/vertex.buffers.md

 We need to make the following changes to the vertex shader:
 - Remove the hard-coded vertices.
-- Add two `layout` directives to specify the incoming vertex data (the locations corresponds to the vertex layout).
+- Add two `layout` directives to specify the incoming vertex data (matching the locations specified in the vertex attributes).
-- Change `gl_Position` to be the position of each vertex.
+- Set `gl_Position` to the position of each vertex.
 - Set the output `fragColour` to the colour of each vertex.

 The resultant vertex shader is: